-Maintaining a long tradition, the ABPS organises each year the Philatelic Congress of Great Britain.
+Maintaining a long tradition, each year the ABPS organises the Philatelic Congress of Great Britain.

 The first Philatelic Congress of Great Britain was held in Manchester in 1909.
 Barring interruptions due to war, they have been held annually ever since.
 The venue moves each year.
 Congress is the opportunity to meet with fellow collectors for a relaxing few days in pleasant surroundings.
 The events include discussions, displays and visits, plus the ever-enjoyable Congress Banquet.

 The highlight for many is the occasion at which both the Congress Medal is presented, and the new signatories to the Roll of Distinguished Philatelists are invited to sign the Roll.
 More often than not, this is linked with a reception hosted by the town or city in which the Congress is held.

 Other organisations, particularly the major stamp auction houses, also often host special events during the Congress.